-I am a Senior Data Scientist in the Behavioral Intelligence division Aware, where I analyze human behavioral data from workplace collaboration platforms using natural language processing.
-Previously, I worked at Sonde Health, where I analyzed speech samples for health biomarkers to detect and monitor health conditions, such as Covid-19, asthma, COPD, and clinical depression.
+Previously, I worked in the Behavioral Intelligence division at Aware, where I analyzed human behavioral data from workplace collaboration platforms using natural language processing.
+I have also worked at Sonde Health, where I analyzed speech samples for health biomarkers to detect and monitor health conditions, such as Covid-19, asthma, COPD, and clinical depression.

 I earned my Ph.D. in Music (Theory, Cognition, and Perception) and an interdisciplinary specialization in Cognitive and Brain Sciences from The Ohio State University.
 My dissertation, “Subtle Semblances of Sorrow: Exploring Music, Emotional Theory, and Methodology,” explores how and why people perceive and experience emotions from music listening, with an emphasis on sad music.
 The dissertation incorporates a diverse set of methodologies, including behavioral research, a database she created of more than 20,000 musical stimuli, a new model of emotion, literature reviews, and multiple theoretical perspectives.